jnemo44/diy-blog/_content/week11.md

 ---
 This weekend included a dance between wanting to get my runs in while also being present on a quick trip up to Michigan.
 Two outta three days I snuck my runs in, but the long run scheduled for Sunday just didn't happen.
 Instead I traded it for an hour with my 92 year old grandfather and a Detroit Lions game with my little brother! **No regrets!** I will be the best runner I can be while also being present when **life** is happening around me.

+Highlight of the week was being able to run with two different brothers in the same week!
+Matt got me through an easy run and the birdman coached me through 4x2 mile repeats like a **pro!** He cleared corners, help me cross roads, and was present when I started hurting.
+So special to be able to share the sport I love with the people I love.

 ---------------------------

 ## **The Work**